Cloud Backup vs. Traditional Backup: Which is Better?

 Pros: They’re relatively inexpensive upfront.

-Cons: Magnetic tapes are fragile and vulnerable to various environmental conditions.
-This can lead to additional maintenance costs.
-Physical storage can also become an issue as more and more tapes are needed, and the backup process is time-consuming and inconvenient.
+The cons: Magnetic tapes are fragile and vulnerable to various environmental conditions, which can lead to additional maintenance costs.
+Physical storage can also become an issue as more tapes are needed, and the backup process is time-consuming and inconvenient.
 In a disaster, magnetic tape backups could be destroyed entirely.

 Magnetic Disks